khanhnguyenict/google-authen/projects/google-authen/README.md

 ## How to use
 If you need to register an api-key from google, please check out [here.](https://developers.google.com/maps/documentation/javascript/get-api-key)
-You can use it in your projects like so :

   ### 1. Example for Angular 8

   ```javascript